iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection.md

 A collection is a way to group your protected data.
 It's a required step before choosing how you would like to distribute your protected data.

-And yes, you can have multiple collections.
+And yes, you can have **multiple collections**.

-Inside a collection, your protected data can be:
+Inside a collection, a protected data can be in a number of different states:

+- Not distributed, ie. only the collection's owner can see it
-- Shared for free (equivalent to renting with a price of 0)
+- For free (equivalent to renting with a price of 0)
-- Rented
+- For rent
-- Included in a subscription bundle
+- Included in the subscription bundle
+- For rent AND included in the subscription bundle
-- Sold
+- For sale
-- And even: not available for sharing

 ![Data Sharing collection](inside-a-collection.png)